Competition

 This Law does not affect the operation of the customary law relating

-to restraint of trade in so far as it is capable of operating
+to restraint of trade in so far as it is capable of operating concurrently with

 7 Authority